Botulism and Food Poisoning in Home Canned Foods - Causes and Prevention

 How would you know it was safe?
-How ling should you process it?
-What type of canner?
+How long should you process it?
+In what type of canner?
 How could you be sure the botulism spores were destroyed (you can't see them with the naked eye)?

 The many factors involved make it impossible to estimate the correct processing conditions for any food product.
 This is especially true for items which are mixtures of food with differing water content, piece size, fat content, or acidity as well as types and numbers of microorganisms present.
 The establishment of a correct, safe process requires laboratory research by trained scientists.